Early Signs of Tooth Decay in Children

 For younger kids (up to 6 years old):

-Brush 2-3 times daily.
+- Brush 2-3 times daily.
 This one’s obvious, but it’s the most important factor for preventing early stage tooth decay.
-The American Dental Association recommends that children brush two times a day for two minutes and floss once a day
+The American Dental Association recommends that children brush two times a day for 2 minutes and floss once a day.

 - Watch the bottle time.
 If your child still feeds from a bottle, remove the bottle when they’re sleeping.
 The sugars in liquids like milk, juice or formula can contribute to tooth decay, even in children as young as 1-2 years old!